PeterMakus/SeisMIC/README.md

 If you should use SeisMIC to create published scientific content please cite [Makus, Peter; Sens-Schönfelder, Christoph (2022): Seismological Monitoring using Interferometric Concepts (SeisMIC).
 V. 0.1.27.
 GFZ Data Services. doi: 10.5880/GFZ.2.4.2022.002](https://doi.org/10.5880/GFZ.2.4.2022.002).

 ## Reporting Bugs / Contact the developers
 This version is an early release.
-If you encounter any issues or unexpected behaviour, please [open an issue](https://github.com/PeterMakus/SeisMIC/issues/new) here on GitHub or [contact the developers](mailto:makus@gfz-potsdam.de).
+If you encounter any issues or unexpected behaviour, please [open an issue](https://github.com/PeterMakus/SeisMIC/issues/new/choose) here on GitHub.

+## Questions?
+If you have any questions that do not require any changes in the source code, please use the [discussions feature](https://github.com/PeterMakus/SeisMIC/discussions)

+## Contributing
+Thank you for contributing to PyGLImER!
+Have a look at our [guidelines for contributors](https://github.com/PeterMakus/SeisMIC/blob/main/CONTRIBUTING.md)